thomasbdgt/helloWorld/README.md

-# TBG_WCS
+# helloWorld
-My repository during my training at Wild Code School
+Learning Git and GitHub at Wild Code School